bitjson/bch-vm-limits/readme.md

 ### Operation Cost Limit

-An `Operation Cost Limit` is introduced, limiting transactions to a cumulative operation cost of approximately `800` per spending input byte.
+An `Operation Cost Limit` is introduced, limiting transaction inputs to a cumulative operation cost of approximately `800` per spending input byte.
 See [Rationale: Selection of Operation Cost Limit](rationale.md#selection-of-operation-cost-limit) and [Rationale: Use of Input-Length Based Densities](rationale.md#use-of-input-length-based-densities).

 Given the spending input's unlocking bytecode length (A.K.A. `scriptSig`), the operation cost limit may be calculated with the following C function: